-Free Legal Advice Lines: Domestic Violence, Housing, and Senior
+Free Legal Advice Lines: Domestic and Sexual Violence, Housing, and Senior

-Idaho Legal Aid Services, Inc. offers legal advice lines for eligible Idahoans in the following areas: Domestic Violence; Senior; and Housing.
+Idaho Legal Aid Services, Inc. offers legal advice lines for eligible Idahoans in the following legal areas: Domestic Violence, Sexual Violence, Stalking, and Sex Trafficking; Senior/Elder; and Housing.
 Please read the information below to learn more.

-Domestic Violence Legal Advice Line.
-If you are a domestic violence, dating violence, sexual assault, or stalking survivor and you need help with a legal problem, such as obtaining a protection order or a divorce, you have a question you think a lawyer should answer, or you simply don’t know where to turn, call our Domestic Violence Legal Advice Line.
+Domestic Violence and Sexual Violence Legal Advice Line.
+If you are a domestic violence, dating violence, sexual assault, stalking, or sex trafficking survivor and you need help with a legal problem, such as obtaining a protection order or a divorce, you have a question you think a lawyer should answer, or you simply don’t know where to turn, call our Domestic and Sexual Violence Legal Advice Line.

 Housing Legal Advice Line.
 If you are a tenant and need help with a legal problem related to your housing (such as evictions, repairs, security deposits, or housing discrimination) or you are a homeowner that needs help with foreclosure prevention, you have a question you think a lawyer should answer, or you have been sued and don’t know where to turn, call our Housing Advice Line.